 In Poland, there is no “traditional” VAT return, but there is a requirement to file a JPK_VAT (SAF-T) covering both the declaration part and the recording part of VAT settlements.
 The deadline for filing JPK_VAT (SAF-T) is the 25th day after the end of a settlement period.
 Taxpayers settling VAT quarterly submit monthly (to 25th day after the end of month) the recording part of JPK_VAT (SAF-T) and on the 25th day of each month following the quarter submit the recording and declarative part of JPK_VAT (SAF-T).

-Upon the demand of the authorities, the following documents should be submitted:
+Upon the demand of the authorities, the following electronic documents should be submitted:

 - Accounting books (JPK_KR)